miloxeon/decider/README.md

 })
 ```

 The first argument is your styles imported as a CSS module.
-The second is _decision matrix_, where keys are class names and values are conditions which'll be interpreted as either `true` or `false`.
-If it's `true`, the corresponding class name will be applied, otherwise it wouldn't.
+The second is _decision matrix_, where keys are class names, and values are conditions that will be interpreted as boolean values.
+If it's `true`, the corresponding class name will be applied.

 ## Example
 ```JS